 SaintA is always seeking committed, loving foster and adoptive families to care for children who need it most.
 To receive more information about foster care or adoption, please contact us at 855-GROW-HOPE or email@example.com, or fill out our information request.

-- Level 1: With relatives of children needing out-of-home care
+- Level 1 ✪ Relatives of children needing out-of-home care.

+- Level 4 ✪ Specialized Treatment Foster Care.
+Children with significant medical needs or those exposed to extensive trauma (such as physical or sexual abuse) require homes with specialized training to help navigate their complex issues.
+SaintA is able to license at this level statewide.
 Foster families must be able to provide transportation to appointments, including visitation with the biological family.
-Level 3 and 4 foster families also must provide close supervision of the child and be an active member of the treatment plan.
+Level 3 and 4 foster families also must provide close supervision of the child and be an active member of the treatment team.
 About 2/3 of all children entering care need placement within hours so foster families are asked to be available for care 24 hours a day, 7 days a week.

 - Respite care: This is temporary child care, usually on a weekend, that gives parents or foster parents a break.
 Providers must be at least 18, meet home and sleeping requirements if a child is to stay overnight, and pass criminal and caregiver background checks.
 Some providers may be required to complete training specific to a child’s needs.
 If you are not sure you are ready to become a foster parent, we always need adults willing to provide respite care.
 This experience may help you decide what it means to accept a child into your home.